textbook/bulrush/README.md

 PLUGINS = ['assets']
 ```

+**Note**: referencing the Pelican plugins in this way may have implications for
+the license of your project.
+See https://github.com/textbook/bulrush/issues/17.

 ### Alternative

 If you don't want to install the theme from PyPI you can simply give Pelican a